Mason Online

 Assistive technology (AT) refers to any device that provides greater independence for those with disabilities, including assistive, adaptive, and rehabilitative devices.
 This certificate program helps develop professionals who can effectively implement, assess, and research applications of assistive technology.
 The program provides supplemental knowledge for general and special educators, related service personnel, adult service providers, and families and caregivers who need to apply assistive technology solutions within their specific school, work, home, or community setting.

-Technology and Innovation Concentration (BAS)
+Technology and Innovation (BAS)

 Program Description

+Created for working adults, but open to students of all ages, the BAS degree offers a flexible learning experience for students.
+The BAS in Technology and Innovation prepares graduates to support, manage, and implement technology solutions across sectors such as IT services, finance, healthcare, education, and telecommunications.
 This degree is ideal for those who desire to gain workplace and industry-wide technical competencies, complete a bachelor’s degree, and enhance personal earning potential.
 Coursework will build business know-how and information technology skills in preparation for the global business place.

 Concentrations